waiwera/waiwera/doc/user/setup_sources.rst

 Mixed flow
 ==========

 The flow rate in a source may vary with time (see :ref:`source_controls`), and while it is uncommon, by default there is nothing to prevent a source from switching between production and injection during a simulation.
-(It is possible to limit the flow direction using the :ref:`direction` source control.)
+(It is possible to limit the flow direction using a :ref:`direction` source control.)

 For mixed-flow sources, it is possible to specify the production component independently of the injection component (determined by the "component" value) if desired, so that a source may inject one component and produce a different one.
 This can be done by specifying the **"production_component"** value.
 If not specified, by default it is given the value "heat" if the "component" value is also "heat".
 If the "component" value specifies a mass component, then "production_component" takes the default value of zero (i.e. produce all mass components).